Complete Guide to Heating and Lighting Your PVC Reptile Enclosure

 When setting up heating and lighting in your enclosure, always use a thermostats and properly place your probe with any heating element!

 Make sure to consult multiple resources when looking for the proper environment needs of your pet.
-Reptile care is a fine balance of many variables, so the type of set up will depend on not just your pet, but your home environment as well.
+Reptile care is a fine balance of many variables, so the type of set up will depend on not just your reptile's species, but your home environment as well.

-Use temperature and humidity probes along with a heat gun to check your set up regularly, especially when you’re just setting everything up at first!
+Use temperature and humidity probes along with a infrared thermometer temperature gun to check your set up regularly, especially when you’re just setting everything up at first!

 Most importantly; remember to have fun!
 As complicated as it may sound at first, you can totally do it and it is worth it!